vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 For example if we use 6 threads per search and re-rank 24 hits with the second phase expression, each thread re-ranks 4 hits.

 ##  Serving performance versus ranking accuracy
-In this section we perform benchmarking where we deploy the system on Vespa cloud instance using 2 x Xeon Gold 6263CY 2.60GHz (HT enabled, 48 cores, 96 threads) with 256GB memory.
+In this section we perform benchmarking where we deploy the system on a Vespa cloud instance using 2 x Xeon Gold 6263CY 2.60GHz (HT enabled, 48 cores, 96 threads) with 256GB memory.

 We use a single content node indexing the 9M passages.
 All query encodings with the *MiniLM* based query encoders, retrieval and re-ranking is performed on this content node.